This Roasted Peruvian Chicken recipe delivers a delicious, juicy Peruvian-style roast chicken with a spicy and utterly addictive green sauce!

 Winner Winner Chicken Dinner

-72+ Easy Chicken Recipes
+72+ Chicken Dinner Recipes

-See our Chicken Guide for ALL the best chicken recipes plus tips and tricks for juicy chicken every time.
+See our Chicken Guide for all the best chicken recipes plus tips and tricks for juicy chicken every time.

 Check Out These Other Delicious Chicken Recipes